JumaJuiceTime/TheHundredSaints/Classes/Klerikos.md

 ==== The Order of St Sedge ====

-The defenders of the Church; clerics who protect the lands of the Church from invaders.
+The defenders of the Church; klerikos who protect the lands of the Church from invaders.

 **Laying on hands:** A cleric of St Sedge can heal by laying their hands on wounded characters.
 Once a day, the cleric can heal a total of up to 1 Hit Point per Level.